theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 The original gems are usually either Foreman or Smart Proxy plugins, the -core parts are required by the smart proxy dynflow core service.

-This split approach also allows us to simplify the deployment by loading the -core gems into Smart Proxy or even directly into Foreman and thus lowering the entry barrier at the cost of lower performance.

-Please note that on Debian Dynflow will be set up as part of the Foreman Proxy.
-On other platforms it will be a standalone service.
+Please note that on Debian, Dynflow will be set up as part of the Foreman Proxy.

 <table class="table table-bordered table-condensed">
   <tr>